nais/blog/content/posts/elm/elm.md

 Either the user is anonymous, or we have an authenticated user with some associated data.
 We can have as many associated values as we want.
 It is impossible to access the ID and name fields of an anonymous user.
-We can already see that this gives some pretty powerful guarantees.
+We can already see that this pattern gives some pretty powerful guarantees.

 ```
 type Msg